robertmaxwilliams/max-website/blog/2019-1-6-Spring-ML-Week-1.md

 Minecraft or Game of Life/[Lenia](https://chakazul.github.io/Lenia/JavaScript/Lenia.html).
 THAT would be exciting.

-One of the authors has a website with aditional content about the paper, and a follow up paper:
+One of the authors has a website with additional content about the paper, and a follow up paper:

 [https://people.eecs.berkeley.edu/~pathak/](https://people.eecs.berkeley.edu/~pathak/)